MATERIALS with Mathew Lynn

 • Rags, paper towels - plenty of these

-• Spare containers - for solvent, or mixing things on the go.
+– for solvent, or mixing things on the go.

-• Palette knife - you may like to have couple of these in different shapes.
+– you may like to have couple of these in different shapes.

-• A canvas or canvas board (or a few of them) - oil painting paper is also fine, but can be more difficult to work on and transport.
+• A canvas or canvas board (or a few of them)

-• It is always a good idea to wear disposable Nitrile gloves (non-latex and tougher) when painting and handling oil paint and mediums, they’re at most supermarkets.
+– it’s always a good idea to wear these when painting and handling oil paint and mediums, they’re at most supermarkets.

-• You may also want to bring in a proper stainless steel style oil brush washer with strainer and a sealable lid.
-They can be found for less than $30 on eBay, and it means (if necessary) you can wash some of your brushes on the go properly, and also carry it home without spills.
+– I highly recommend you bring in a proper brush washer, they can be found for less than $30 on eBay https://ebay.us/m/IX8n9v and it means (if necessary) you can wash some of your brushes on the go properly, and also carry it home without spills.

 Acrylic Materials